cgradwohl/workshop/README.md

 - Kinesis one execution per shard by default, where you can ingest 1Mb per shard or 1000 records per second.
 - Kinesis improves concurrency per shard by allowing 10 baches of messages executed simulteancy while still guarenteeing order of messsages!

+## Event Designs
+1. Fan Out - unlike PubSub (which provides every service with a copy of the message), with Fan Out we divide and conquer different parts of the parent task from the original message.
+[msg] -> [ventilator(SQS)] -> [lambda_1] ... [lambda_n]

+2. Fan In -> aggregate the results from the fan out and produce the final result [result_1] ... [result_n] -> [reducer]

+3. Step Function - The best implementation of a Fan Out -> Fan In sevice is to utilize a step function state machine with the dynamic parallelization feature.

+## Bounded Context
+- fits within my head, high cohesion, same ownership
+- using choreography (via events and SNS) in general for a bounded context system is a bad idea.
+It is hard to map the e2e solution and undnerstand what is happening when things go wrong, i.e. the workflow does not exisit as a stand alone concept making it difficult to manage.
+Instead of implementing loosly coupled event based bounded context systems, use a step function instead.
+It is a good idea to emit events from within a step function so that other services can listen to the progress of the step function.
+BEWARE THE COST OF STEP FUNCTIONS.

+## Orchestration VS Choreography
+- Orchestration within a bounded context, do not use events within the bounded context system.
+- Choreography betweeen a bounded context, use events to cordinate different systems together

 #### Controll Concurrency
 Problem #1: Downstream Throughput Limit (Kinesis vs. SNS/ EventBridge) Let SNS produce 1000 messgages and therefore creates 1000 concuren execution of our lambda.
 Then our lambda will need to do sometthing downstrteam like talk to a DB or another service.
 This downstream lambda target may have a max throughput that cannot keep up with the infinite scale of SNS and lambda.